-To create truly stunning effects, several strands of these threads can be placed side by side and couched together.
-Or, better still, they can be twisted, knotted and formed into interesting shapes as desired before being couched.
+To create genuinely stunning effects, several strands of these threads can be placed side by side and couched together.
+Or, better still, they can be twisted, knotted and formed into exciting shapes as desired before being couched.

 Types of Couching for Needlepoint

-Couched threads can be tied down with simple or elaborate decorative needlepoint stitches.
-There are as many different couching techniques as there are needlepoint stitches—from straight to slanted to embellished stitches.
-Here are a few of the more interesting couching techniques.
+Couched threads can be tied down with elaborate or straightforward decorative needlepoint stitches.
+There are as many different couching techniques as there are needlepoint stitches — from straight to slanted to embellished stitches.
+Here are a few of the more interesting couching techniques:

-- Bokhara Couching – This needlepoint couching technique is actually an exception to the rule, in that it is used to fill in design areas that have not previously been stitched.
-Non-stitchable threads are placed over the entire design area first; and then they are couched in a particular pattern such as a brick pattern with thin thread of the same color.
+- Bokhara Couching: This needlepoint couching technique is an exception to the rule, in that it is used to fill in design areas that have not previously been stitched.
+Non-stitchable threads are placed over the entire design area first, and then they are couched in a particular pattern such as a brick pattern with a thin thread of the same color.

 When to Use Couching